Applications for a child support assessment 277-19061108

 Using Child Support self service

-Registration of overseas maintenance liabilities (excluding NZ)
+Registration of overseas maintenance liabilities (excluding New Zealand)

 Suspension of Child Support Liability on reconciliation